Welcome Seekers, to …a home for your spirit.

 The Congregational Church in Exeter, UCC is located at 21 Front Street in downtown Exeter, NH.
 Everyone is welcome to worship with us on Sundays at the 10:00 am church services (9:00 am Summer Services June – September), or to attend any of our other many events.
 We offer Sunday School and childcare, full choirs, and are handicapped accessible.

 On Sundays, you can usually find a member of the Welcoming Committee at the Welcome Table at the base of the stairs.
 Stop by and say hi, and let us answer questions you may have while you pick up a newsletter or a church phone book.
-On the second Sunday of each month the Welcoming cmte and the pastor usually host a casual information session after the service.

 We are 375 years old!
 Please enjoy this quick video of scenes from our church over the last few years.
 START VIDEO NOW.